 Frequently asked questions about the degree programme:

-At the beginning of the degree programme students have to decide which specialisation they want to choose (organisational education or cultural education).
+At the beginning of the degree programme students have to decide which specialisation they want to choose (General pedagogy, culture and aesthetics in education, international education, media education or organisational education).
 They have to complete two compulsory placements (minimum duration: four weeks) in the practical areas of their specialisation.
 Students may combine the two placements and are encouraged to spend more than the minimum four weeks on their placements.
 The students are responsible for finding their own placements.

 All applicants with a Bachelor's degree in education or in a subject involving education courses worth at least 60 ECTS credits and with a final grade of at least 2.5 (gut - good) are eligible.
 Applicants with a degree in related equivalent degree programmes can also apply if they have a final grade of at least 2.5 (gut – good) and if a substantial part of their degree programme covered topics of education.